This budget calculator is mainly for the planning of personal finance. All the income items are before tax values.

 How to Budget

-Budgeting can generally be summed up by two things: living within one's means and planning for the future.
-In accomplishing these two goals, successful budgeting can involve having a detailed personal budget and adhering to it.
+Budgeting can generally be summed up by two things: living within your means and planning for the future.
+Successful budgeting usually involves having a detailed personal budget and adhering to it.

 Living Within Your Means